-Owner of company claims to have earned $25,000,000 trading Forex, in under 5 years.
-Yet can provide absolutely zero proof.
+Owner of company says to have earned $25,000,000 trading Forex, in a span of 5 years.
+Yet can not provide any proof.
 Prior to Mentor Tips, owner of company owned a Forex brokerage based out of Cyprus.
 The company mysteriously shutdown overnight and depositor funds were never returned.
-Owner of company is now offering to teach his "Forex secrets" and claims that he can turn anyone into a Forex trading millionaire virtually overnight.
+Owner of company is now offering to teach his “Forex secrets” and claims that he can turn anyone into a Forex trading millionaire virtually overnight.
 Owner of company is highly egotistical, a megalomaniac, a narcissist, a serial liar, and is suffering from delusions of grandeur.
 Probably mentally ill and should seek professional counselling.
 A certified con artist.
 Avoid.

 Thanks for reading today’s review of MentorTips.com